 You may also need to submit a medical certificate to show that you are in good health.
 If not, you may be denied access to Canada.
 Here are three medical reasons IRCC may not admit you.

 Step 3: Prepare for Your New Job in Canada

-How Do I Know if The TFWP or IMP is Right For Me?
+How do I Know if the TFWP or IMP Canada is Right for Me?

-Both the Temporary Foreign Worker Program and the International Mobility Programs are very similar in that they will allow you to work in Canada for a set period of time however there are many differences.
+The Temporary Foreign Worker Program and the International Mobility Programs are very similar in allowing you to work in Canada for a fixed period.
+However, there are many differences.

 Below is a comparison of the main differences between the Temporary Foreign Worker Program and the International Mobility Program:

 Ready to Start Your New Career in Canada?